techno-tim/techno-tim.github.io/_posts/2023-06-24-upgrade-proxmox-to-8.md

 - Resource mappings between PCI(e) or USB devices and nodes in a cluster
 - and more....

-Many have been asking how to upgrade, so I decided to put togther an easy to follow post to get your Proxmox server upgraded to 8!
+Many have been asking how to upgrade, so I decided to put together an easy-to-follow post to get your Proxmox server upgraded to 8!

 ## Preparing the Upgrade to Proxmox 8

 This might go without saying, but you'll want to be sure you back up your Proxmox server's configs as well as any virtual machines running on thi server.
 After you've done that, you'll need to check to be sure you are running at least 7.4.15 or newer (If you need to upgrade from 6 to 7, see my [post on how to do this](https://technotim.live/posts/proxmox-7/)).
 If you aren't sure which version you are running, you can run this to check:

 ```bash
 pveversion
 ```

-This should output something simiar to:
+This should output something similar to:

 ```bash
 pve-manager/7.4-15/a5d2a31e (running kernel: 5.15.108-1-pve)